TomasVotruba/tomasvotruba.com/packages/blog/data/2021/2021-02-01-effective-debug-tricks-narrow-scoping.md

 *I used `vendor/bin/rector process p src`*

 - There are 1-INF rules and settings in `rector.php` and 1-INF files in the `/src` directory.
-- One of rule and one of rile is causing a bug.
+- One of rule and one of file is causing a bug.

 The question is: **what rule and what file is causing this bug?**

-We need to narrow the scope of INF * INF to 1 * 1.
+We need to narrow the scope of `INF * INF` to `1 * 1`.
 How can we do it?

 ### Half-Half Cutting

-This technique can be applied to services, to PHPStan rule, to Rector rules, to a coding standard, to registered event subscribers... to anything.
+This technique can be applied to services, to PHPStan rules, to Rector rules, to a coding standard, to registered event subscribers... to anything.
 A similar algorithm is used to sort files in an array.

 The idea is comment out half of the configuration, run the tool and see if the bug still remains: